0xRick/0xRick.github.io/_posts/2019-8-24-unattended.md

 </div>
 </body>
 ```
-#### First guess will be that the page name gets queried from the database table `idname` then the path (or the actual `php` file name) gets queried from the database table `filepath` then it includes that page to the index page.
+<br> First guess will be that the page name gets queried from the database table `idname` then the path (or the actual `php` file name) gets queried from the database table `filepath` then it includes that page to the index page.
 And that's true but since we have the source of `index.php` let's also look at it.
-#### By looking at the dumped tables and the source of `index.php` again we can understand the following :
+<br> By looking at the dumped tables and the source of `index.php` again we can understand the following :
-#### The `SQL` injectable query we just exploited is part of the function `getTplFromID` which returns the page name after querying it from the table `idname` based on our given id number :
+<br> The `SQL` injectable query we just exploited is part of the function `getTplFromID` which returns the page name after querying it from the table `idname` based on our given id number :
-#### Function `getTplFromID()` :
+<br> Function `getTplFromID()` :
 ```
 function getTplFromID($conn) {
 	global $debug;